dataz/dataz-doc/docs/index.md

 - Template object like
 	- generators,
 	- encoders or
-	- any functionality [dataSet][ds] does and will not support.
+	- any other functionality [dataZ][dz] is typical to your project and won’t be useful for any other.
 - or even write your own bunch for your project(s).

 - Have a datastore which is not yet supported. _Write your own_.
-- Or you wan't to use your own dataset format, because the customer is providing test data.
+- Or you wan't to use your own format, because the customer is providing test data.
 Just do it.

 - Don't like [velocity][vc] as _template engine_. _Write your own_.